When winning the lottery is no substitute for good maintenance!

 Lifts: If your property has a lift make sure the runway track is checked.
 This is often overlooked and if faulty the lift could list, causing extensive damage and harming anyone inside.
 If you have any doubts regarding your lift you can book an inspection independently of your insurance cover through Deacon.

-Drains and roofs: Deacon’s award-winning claims* service has first-hand experience of what can go wrong when drains are unchecked.
+Drains and roofs: Deacon’s claims team has first-hand experience of what can go wrong when drains are unchecked.
 It can lead to serious blockages and significant costs to put right.
 Like any home, blocks of flats are not immune from the risk of damage caused by trees.
 It’s worth making sure your gutters are free from leaves and inspect the roof regularly, especially if you have a flat roof, to make sure leaves aren’t building up.

 Trees: If you have trees within your boundary, or if a neighbour’s trees are close to your property, it’s worth checking your buildings insurance policy to see what it covers under trees.
 Investing in a tree surgeon to prepare a report on larger specimens can save costs in the long run.
 For example, if a tree falls and causes damage, while your block policy will most likely cover the cost of damage to your own and third party property, your insurer may want to see an inspection report before covering the cost of removing the fallen tree.
 This can run into thousands of pounds so it’s worth knowing who will pick up the tab if the worst happens.